chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 #[derive(Default,Debug)]
 pub struct ExprList<'lt>(pub Vec<LBox<Expr<'lt>>>,);
 ```
+Vectors created for these operators always contain values inside [LBoxes][2]
+to retain the lexical-position information.
 The operator **`*`** means a sequence of zero or more.
 This is done by generating several new non-terminal symbols internally.
 Essentially, these correspond to
 ```